top of page

 11. The Explorer: The Trailblazer

-Driven by the desire for freedom and independence.
-They are Adventurous, daring, and brave.
+Driven by the desire for freedom, discovery, and new possibilities.

 Example brand: Gong, SpaceX